GameFoundry/bsf/Documentation/Manuals/docs/00_User_Manuals/09_Physics/07_joints.md

 ~~~~~~~~~~~~~

 ### Drive
-Drive is a special object of type @bs::HingeJoint::Drive that can be assigned to a hinge joint, to make the joint move without external forces.
+Drive is a special object of type @bs::HingeJointDrive that can be assigned to a hinge joint, to make the joint move without external forces.
 For example if you wanted to make a propeller, you could set up a drive on the hinge joint so it keeps on spinning.

 Drive can be assigned through @bs::CHingeJoint::setDrive, and must be explicitly enabled by calling **CHingeJoint::setFlag()** with @bs::HingeJointFlag::Drive.